wsor4035/dev.luanti.org/content/about-this-site/rules.md

 - Squash and merge PRs only (other methods are disabled on the repo)
     - *Rebase and Merge is under experimentation currently*
 - We nicely ask that you announce changes (in optional minutes) in the #minetest-docs IRC/Discord/Matrix channel
+    - Anything in /docs should be approved by one minetest-docs member that isn't yourself
+    - Anything core engine processes should be approved by one minetest-engine team that isnt yourself minimum
+    - For all else if your a minetest-docs member use your best judgement
+    - Trival changes exempt from the first two points